 Under those definitions, each county clerk could conduct virtually any sort of audit, with or without hand counting of any specified quantity or percentage of ballots.
 The audit must "Be based on direct visual human examination of elector-marked ballots," but no quantity or percentage of ballots is specified.
-Nor is the level of acceptable risk specified in SB 944.
-Instead, the county clerk apparently gets to choose the level of acceptable risk, within rules to be adopted by the Secretary of State "in consultation with county clerks" and others.
+Nor is the level of acceptable risk specified in SB 944A.
+Instead, the county clerk apparently gets to choose the level of acceptable risk, within rules to be adopted by the Secretary of

+State "in consultation with county clerks" and others.

 "Risk-limiting audits" may be a good idea.
-But SB 944 is too vague.
-It needs to specify a maximum allowable level for risk of incorrect result and not leave that decision up to one or more county clerks or the Secretary of State.
-It needs a comprehensible definition of "risk-limiting audit."
+SB 944A or later legislation should specify a maximum allowable level for risk of incorrect result and not leave that decision up to one or more county clerks or the Secretary of State.
+The legislation also needs a comprehensible definition of "risk-limiting audit."
 Only Rhode Island, Colorado, and Virginia currently have laws requiring risk-limiting audits in future elections.
 (Washington requires testing of such audits in a few races.)
 Here is the definition adopted by the legislature of Rhode Island: